myngo-ptn/cypressbase/README.md

    **$ npx cypress open**

-To run tests headlessly (this mode is used for executing test in background - not open web browser)
+To run tests headlessly (this mode is used for executing test in background - not open web browser) and automated generate HTML report:

-   **$ npm run test**
+   **$ npm test**

+To view HTML report:
+   **Right click on allure-report\index.html and select open with Live Server**